🚗 Auto Loan Calculator

 Strategic Use Cases

-Before visiting a dealership, use this tool to compare loan offers from your local credit union against national banks.
-Knowing your "floor" APR is your best leverage.
+### Pre-Approval Comparison Compare loan offers from your local credit union against national banks.
+Knowing your 'floor' APR is your best leverage at the dealership.

-Determine how much your current vehicle's trade-in value (equity) actually affects your new monthly obligation versus just selling it privately.
+### Trade-In Evaluator Determine how much your current vehicle's equity actually affects your new monthly obligation versus selling it privately.

-If you know you have a hard limit of $450/month, work backward to see exactly what purchase price and interest rate combo fits your reality.
+### Target Budgeting If you have a hard limit of $450/month, work backward to see exactly what purchase price and interest rate combo fits your reality.

 Glossary of Key Terms